Layers and Objects

 - The appearance of layers and objects is controlled by various options.
 These can be set from the Layers panel, or with the Object Options command.

-- Objects can be cloned, where the clones inherit some of the attributes of a main (master) object.
+- Objects can be cloned, where the clones inherit some or all of the attributes of a main (clone source) object.
 Creating clones is similar to duplicating objects.
 Working with cloned objects is described in the Cloning Objects section.

-- Objects can be referenced, creating symbolic links to an object and placing it at arbitrary location (or another canvas).
-Creating references to objects results in Symbols.
+- Objects can be referenced, creating symbolic links to an object and placing the link at arbitrary location (or another canvas).
+References to objects are used when working with Symbols.
 The details of creating references to objects is discussed in the Referencing Objects section.

 - Managing the hierarchy of layers and objects on a canvas can be done using the Layers panel.
 The Layers Panel section describes how to work with layers, and how to open multiple Layers panels to navigate different parts of the document.